Brightify/Reactant/docs/parts/styling.md

 # Styling

-Reactant also contains some convenience inits, helper methods etc. and protocol `Stylable` which allows easy style application to `UIView`.
-This is just a syntactic sugar, but allows you to have cleaner code.
+Reactant also contains some convenience `init`s, helper methods, operator overloads, etc..
+Protocol `Stylable` which allows easy you to easily apply style to your `UIView`.
+It's just syntactic sugar, but allows for cleaner code with less duplicates.

 ## Usage

-The best way to learn how all of this is used is to look at the tests in `Tests/Core/Styling` directory or directly into the source code.
-For convenience we decided to list the API below (sorted alphabetically except for Stylable) for quick reference.
+The best way to master all these styling methods is to check out the tests in `Tests/Core/Styling` directory or the source code itself.
+For convenience we decided to list the API below (sorted alphabetically except for `Stylable`) for quick reference.

 Note: Inits for all structs like CGRect are created so that any parameter can be omitted (has default value of 0).
 For example: `CGRect(x: 1)`, `CGRect(origin: origin, width: 1)` and `CGRect(x: 1, size: size)` are all valid and these possibilities are skipped from this documentation.